-- Watsu — a type of massage therapy performed while lying in the water
+- Watsu — a type of massage and bodywork therapy performed while lying in the water

-- Bad Ragaz Ring Method – the individual is supported by floating rings and is instructed on a number of stretching and resistance techniques to strengthen the back
+- Bad Ragaz Ring Method — a person is supported by floating rings and is instructed on a number of stretching and resistance techniques to strengthen the back

-- Strength training – the individual completes a number of strengthening exercises that are made more effective by the water’s resistance
+- Strength training — involves a number of strengthening exercises that are made more effective by the water’s resistance

-- Cardio exercise – similar to using a treadmill or other cardio machine, cardio exercises in the pool can be extremely effective for losing weight and improving heart health
+- Water aerobics — similar to using a treadmill or other cardio machine, cardio exercises in the pool can be extremely effective for losing weight and improving heart health

 - Halliwick Method — a pool therapy technique that teaches stabilization and balance and emphasizes proper spinal alignment